 *Quichimbo, E.A., Singer, M.B., Michaelides, K., Hobley, D., Rosolem, R., Cuthbert, M.O.
 (2021).
 DRYP 1.0: A parsimonious hydrological model of DRYland Partitioning of the water balance, Geoscientific Model Development, doi:10.5194/gmd-2021-137. pdf

 *Kipkemoi, I., Michaelides, K., Singer, M.B., Rosolem, R. (In Preparation); Climatic expression of rainfall on soil moisture dynamics in drylands

-Singer, M.B., Grieve, S.W.D., *Chen, S-A, Michaelides, K. (In Revision); Climate controls the length and shape of the world’s drainage basins
+Singer, M.B., Grieve, S.W.D., *Chen, S-A, Michaelides, K. (In Revision); Climatic controls on the length and shape of the world’s drainage basins

-*Adloff, M., Singer, M.B., MacLeod, D.A., Michaelides, K., *Mehrnegar, N., Hansford, E., Funk, C., Mitchell, D. (In Revision); Translation of seasonal rainfall into regional water storage in the Horn of Africa Drylands
+*Adloff, M., Singer, M.B., MacLeod, D.A., Michaelides, K., *Mehrnegar, N., Hansford, E., Funk, C., Mitchell, D. (In Review); Sustained water storage in East African drylands dominated by seasonal rainfall extremes

 Singer, M.B., Michaelides, K., Hobley, D.E.J.
 (2018); STORM 1.0: A simple, flexible, and parsimonious stochastic rainfall generator for simulating climate and climate change, Geoscientific Model Development, 11:3713-3726, doi: 10.5194/gmd-11-3713-2018. pdf